HeardLibrary/digital-scholarship/script/python/wg.md

 The beginners lessons generally cycle twice per semester.
 See the schedule below for details.
 You are also encouraged to work through the lessons on your own.
 They contain practice exercises, with answers.

-In the second half of the 2020 spring semester, the DiSC office may present an intermediate-level series of lessons on working with large data sets.
-Stay tuned for further information.
+On March 19, the DiSC office will begin a series of intermediate lessons focused on data analysis and visualization with Python.
+See the schedule below for details.

 The DiSC office also provides [lessons for learning R](https://heardlibrary.github.io/digital-scholarship/script/r/lessons) in a similar format.